swhetzel/risk_game_simulation/README.md

 # README file for risk game simulation
-You gotta have a readme
+You gotta have a readme otherwise people won't know what this does!

+usage: run pete's main.py

 ## Files
 1. risk_game_simulation.py